NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/bundling-and-minification.md

 ![image](bundling-and-minification/_static/task-runner-explorer.png)

+> [!NOTE]
-Note: The gulp tasks for bundling and minification do not general run when your project is built and must be run manually.
+> The gulp tasks for bundling and minification do not general run when your project is built and must be run manually.

   ## Impact of Bundling and Minification